ignaciotcrespo/frutilla/README.md

 I see pretty invasive to include the description inside the test, but the alternative is there for you if you like it.
 Another disadvantage is you can not collapse the descriptions block.

+# The stacktrace in the reports

 What I added to test reports is the description in top of the stacktrace errors.
 I dont care the tests that passed, I care about those that failed, and I want to know fast what is the problem.
-The stacktrace looks like this:
+Using Frutilla the stacktrace looks like this:

     java.lang.RuntimeException:
     [